dalibo/emaj/docs/en/rollbackMonitorClient.rst

 * for the *php* client, the **php** software and its PostgreSQL interface,
 * for the *perl* client, the **perl** software with the *DBI* and *DBD::Pg* modules.

+In order to get detailed information about the in-progress rollback operations, it is necessary to set the :doc:`dblink_user_password<parameters>` parameter.

 Syntax
 ------